vsmash/committhis/docs/README.maiass.md

 # Patch version bump (1.2.3 → 1.2.4)
 maiass

-# Use AI-powered commit message tool
+# Use AI-powered commit message tool only
 # (requires OpenAI API key and committhis.sh installed)
 committhis
+* committhis is already integrated into maiass. this is only for people who want to use the commit functionality on its own without the git flow, version managment and changelog generation

 # Minor version bump (1.2.3 → 1.3.0)
 maiass minor